griestopf/Fusee.Tutorial/Tutorial02/README.md

 ## Animation
 Notice that we now have a single parameter (`alpha`) controlling the transformation of all vertices within our mesh.
-This parameter is constantly set in the vertex shader.
+This parameter is set to a constant value in the vertex shader.
 If we could find a way to alter the value of `alpha` from one frame to the other, we could implement a rotation animation.
 Shader languages allow to set individual values from the "outside world" through so called "uniform variables".
 Let's change `alpha` from a constant local variable inside the vertex shader's `main` function to a more "global" uniform variable.
 Change the first lines of the vertex shader like this: